revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

   }
 }
 ```
-And, we can use any template file.
-For example,  in the `app.component.ts` file,
+And, we can use any template file.For example,  in the `app.component.ts` file,

 ```ts
 {{ "Hello World" | firstChar}}